anthonykevins/academic-kickstart/content/outreach/Business Network/index.fr.md

 external_link = "https://issuu.com/kemps/docs/biz_network_april_2024/74"

 # Featured image
-# To use, add an image named `featured.jpg/png` to your project's folder.
+# To use, add an image named `featured.jpg/png` to your project’s folder.
 [image]
   # Caption (optional)
   # caption = "Photo by Toa Heftiba on Unsplash"